ZhangZen/Java/01-object-and-oop-concept/README.md

 | boolean | 1 bit | Stores `true` or `false` values
 | char | 2 bytes  |Stores a `single character/letter` or `ASCII values`

-- Packages, Class, Properties, Methods:
+- Packages, Classes, Properties, Methods:

 `package` is just a folder contains `.java` files.
 A `.java` file should be in a certain package and a `class` should have package they belong to.
 <br>